Chapter 3. Implementing the Salesforce to database sample integration

 If you did not already create the Twitter to Salesforce sample integration, then you must register Fuse Online as a Salesforce client and create a Salesforce connection in order to complete the Salesforce to database sample integration.

-- You are working in a Fuse Online evaluation environment that is running on OpenShift Dedicated or you are working in a Fuse Online environment that is running in an OpenShift Container Platform project in which an administrator added the Fuse Online sample data, which provides the PostgresDB connection.
+- You are working in a Fuse Online environment that is running in an OpenShift Container Platform project in which an administrator added the Fuse Online sample data, which provides the PostgresDB connection and the To Do app for confirming that the integration works as expected.

 To implement, deploy, and test this sample integration, the main steps are: